-\textbf{Limited Coverage of Single-View Radars:} While conventional single-view~(co-located) MIMO antennas improve SNR and coverage of a radar's aperture, their ability to illuminate the target and obtain sufficient reflections diminishes significantly when the target is not oriented front-facing the radar.
-On the other hand, a spatially distributed MIMO system will provide the necessary spatial diversity for vital monitoring irrespective of the target's distance and orientation.
-The result in Fig~\ref{fig:MIMO16vs8} illustrates that two $8\times8$ arrays (placed at 90 degrees to each other) of multi-view setup sacrifice some accuracy (median error still under 5\%) compared to a single $16 \times 16$ array when the static target is facing front.
-While it is impossible to eliminate the blockage of a co-located MIMO array (for instance, when an object in the living room, such as a refrigerator, obstructs the signal path, causing 6-7 dB attenuation), distributed MIMO arrays with multiple viewpoints can still operate effectively, by increasing the probability of an unobstructed path.
+\textbf{Limited Coverage of Single-View Radars:} While conventional single-view (co-located) MIMO arrays offer high SNR and coverage, their ability to capture target reflections diminishes when the target is not front-facing.
+In contrast, spatially distributed MIMO systems provide the necessary diversity for vital sign monitoring regardless of the target's orientation or distance.
+As shown in Fig.~\ref{fig:MIMO16vs8}, two \(8\times8\) arrays placed at $90^\circ$ achieve a median error under 5\% for a static, front-facing target, albeit with slightly reduced accuracy compared to a single \(16 \times 16\) array.
+Moreover, while blockage is unavoidable in co-located arrays (e.g., a refrigerator causing 6-7 dB attenuation), distributed arrays with multiple viewpoints increase the likelihood of maintaining an unobstructed signal path.